 A window appears asking for permissions to access metadata from both services.
 You must hit accept for the transfer process to begin.

 As before, you’ll have to check manually once it completes, just in case any errors pop up.
 After you do that, you can revoke third-party permissions on both music streaming platforms.

 How do you transfer YouTube Music playlists to Apple Music?

 YouTube Music users can follow similar steps to transfer their playlists to Apple Music.
 Again, you first select YouTube Music as the source Apple Music as the destination in Soundiiz.
 Then, allow third-party app permissions in the pop-up window.

 After that, Soundiiz will read the metadata of your YouTube music playlist and then use it to move your songs over to Apple Music.
 You might have to correct errors manually, as with any other service.

 How do you transfer Deezer playlists to Apple Music?

 Deezer playlists are also pretty simple to move to Apple Music.
 Once again, you select your desired Deezer playlists as the source in Soundiiz, and Apple Music as the destination.

-Next, Soundiiz will ask for permissions, which you have to accept for the process to begin.
-After a short period of time, you should find your previous Deezer playlists in your Apple Music accounts.
+Next, Soundiiz will ask for permissions, which you must accept for the process to begin.
+After a short period, you should find your previous Deezer playlists in your Apple Music accounts.